poiedk/xiaomi-m4a/README_mi4a.md

 you can configure the 'dnsmasq.conf' to suit your needs - defaults should be fine and will detect all cards (tested in linux only)

+Before starting the dnsmasq container, make sure the host running docker-engine has the IP - 192.168.31.1

+The default oem firmware is looking for that IP address to pull down the recovery firmware file (test.bin)!

 To run it:

     ./tftpserver.sh start